 Public Access: Zero to ten points may be given dependent upon the extent of public access provided.
 Full public access means the property is open for public visitation 365 days a year.
 Visual access means the applicant can demonstrate the scenic value of the property and that the project will protect the integrity of the public’s scenic view.

 Underserved Communities: Up to ten points may be given to projects that benefit underserved communities.
 The Social Vulnerability Index created by the Virginia Institute of Marine Sciences may be used to identify underserved areas of the state: http://cmap2.vims.edu/SocialVulnerability/SocioVul_SS.html.
-Data from other sources will also be considered for this criterion if applicant provides the source reference.
+Data from other sources will also be considered for this criterion if the applicant provides the source reference.

 Ratio of Match to Total Project Cost: The amount of match provided by the grant applicant can add up to three points.
-If the applicant claims 60 percent or more of matching funds, then a preliminary appraisal must be submitted with the application.
+If the applicant claims 60 percent or more of matching funds, then a preliminary appraisal must be submitted with the application for verification to be awarded points.

-Required Match for the Program

-The VLCF grant program may reimburse up to half of the appraised value and up to half of the eligible documented costs to acquire the property or easement.
-See Appendix A for eligible expenses.
-Other sources of funding to cover required match contributions may be:

-Cash or “pass-through” dollars from other sources, e.g., other grants

-Bargain sales, i.e., the donation of a portion of the value of the property or interest.

-Properties acquired in fee or restricted by an easement within the previous two years, and not acquired with VLCF funds, so long as the match property is also restricted as approved by VLCF.

 APPLICATION REVIEW AND GRANT AWARDS